JuIioCesar/CurriculumVitae/README.md

 Some of his responsibilities inside Avenue Code include:

-- Design, build and propose solutions to legacy code bases.
+- Design, build and propose solutions to user stories.
 - Define interview questions for candidate selection.
 - Conduct scrum and technical ceremonies.
 - Demo features with stakeholders.